mother-of-all-self-hosting/ansible-role-jitsi/README.md

 # Jitsi Ansible role

-This is an [Ansible](https://www.ansible.com/) role which installs [Jitsi](https://jitsi.org/) to run as a bunch of [Docker](https://www.docker.com/) containers wrapped in a systemd services.
+This is an [Ansible](https://www.ansible.com/) role which installs [Jitsi](https://jitsi.org/) to run as a bunch of [Docker](https://www.docker.com/) containers wrapped in a systemd service.
 The architecture is inspired by the [docker-jitsi-meet](https://github.com/jitsi/docker-jitsi-meet) project, but does not use Docker Compose.

 This role *implicitly* depends on: